 Human resources might seem like the perfect job for someone who loves working with people, but sadly it’s not that simple.
-HR managers need to have a handle on a wide range of skills if they want to succeed in their challenging job.
+HR managers, be they in-house or from companies like vivoHR, need to have a handle on a wide range of skills if they want to succeed in their challenging job.
 We’ve listed out ten of the most important skills that any good human resources manager should have.

 While human resources managers generally do not have a legal requirement to keep interactions confidential — though you’ll want to read your company’s contract to double-check your own requirements — employees expect anything they’ve told HR to stay under wraps.
 There are cases where you’ll need to take something you’ve been told to other managers or even higher up the corporate chain.
 But it’s important to determine these scenarios carefully and to keep employees’ trust whenever you can.

-If you went with a career in human resources because you were hoping to avoid doing any math, we’ve got some bad news for you.
-While you may not use math every single day in HR, you’ll need to possess at least basic competency with statistics and some other math skills.
+If you went with a career in human resources because you were hoping to avoid doing any maths, we’ve got some bad news for you.
+While you may not use maths every single day in HR, you’ll need to possess at least basic competency with statistics and some other maths skills.

 Unless you’re working for a massive company with an equally massive human resources department, chances are you’re going to be taking on a lot of different roles.
 An HR manager often splits time between a lot of different responsibilities, including compensation, new hire orientation, and more.
 To successfully wear all these different hats, you’ll need to develop the ability to juggle multiple tasks at once.